drgg62086/luna/README.md

 but in 'Auction mode' , if someone want to modify a pixel that has been modified by others, they need to consume more luna than others

-Either way,at the end of time, the canvas will automatically be cast as an NFT to auction, and the auction proceeds are used partly buy luna for burning and partly for distribution according to the last modifier to each pixel on the canvas
+Either way,at the end of time, the canvas will automatically be cast as an NFT to auction, and the auction proceeds are used partly buy luna for burning and partly for distribution according to the last modifier to each pixel on the canvas(modifier can get a little bonus on every trade after that,this will encourages people to get involved)

 If this activities worked well, it may speed up the burning of UST and Luna